PretendoNetwork/website/docs/en_US/install/wiiu.md

 	A Pretendo Network ID may not use the same username as an account already linked to your Wii U!
 If you have any existing Nintendo Network IDs on your Wii U which share the username you wish to use, those accounts MUST be removed from your console first.
 </div>

-## After you set up your PNID on your Wii U.
+## After you set up your Pretendo Network ID on your Wii U.
 Shut off your console, and put the SD Card into your machine.

 Place the downloaded `30_nimble.rpx` file on your SD card at `sd:/wiiu/environments/aroma/modules/setup`.